 A creamy low FODMAP nut*, pecans give this recipe the most amazing, rich texture, whilst the coconut and blueberries add the most essential je ne sais quoi.
 The perfect treat when you’ve got a bit more time at the weekend or for when you want to make brunch for others.
 These low FODMAP pancakes are delicious, nutritious and so easy to make.

-I loved the idea of using the pecans for more than just a topping and instead using them alongside the coconut flour to create something that tasted super decadent but was actually good for you.
+I loved the idea of using the pecans for more than just a topping and instead using them alongside the coconut flour to create something that tasted super decadent but was actually not horrendous for you.
 The jury’s currently out on whether coconut flour is low in FODMAPs or not so I’ve kept the amount small in this recipe, with one tablespoon per serving.
 If you know you can’t tolerate it well simply replace with another gluten free, low FODMAP flour.
 The low FODMAP diet is about eating what works for you and everybody’s different so don’t worry if you need to make a few tweaks here and there.
 Likewise if you’re not feeling the protein powder or struggle to tolerate it – soy or any other.
 Simply sub in an extra tablespoon of coconut flour and the job’s a gooden’.

 The recipe calls for pecan meal which you can make by simply processing one and a half cups of pecans in a food processor, until they reach a flour like consistency**.
 Then you just need to add the pecan meal to a bowl with the other dry ingredients.
 Next combine the wet ingredients in a second bowl before adding to the dry to create your batter and allow to sit for up to ten minutes to allow some of the coconut flour to absorb the liquid.
 It likes to do this and will thicken up the batter to help you get fluffy, stackable, fancy-feeling pancakes.